PVR INOX: PVR Inox Pictures

 PVR INOX Pictures is the film distribution arm of PVR Inox.
 It was earlier named PVR Pictures and rebranded as PVR Inox Pictures in 2023 after the merger of PVR Cinemas and Inox Leisure.

 Partnerships

 In October 2021, PVR announced a partnership with the film RRR as part of which, PVR rebranded itself as PVRRR across the multiplex chain's properties in over 70 cities for a few months following the film's release on 25 March 2022.
 As part of the promotions, they also launched an exclusive NFT (non-fungible token) collection for the film.

 PVR expanded its partnership agreement with laser cinema company Cinionic to power all of its screens with Barco Series 4 4K laser projection.

-In 2023, PVR INOX live streamed matches of the 2023 ICC Men's Cricket World Cup.
+In 2023, PVR INOX live-streamed matches of the 2023 ICC Men's Cricket World Cup.

-In April 2024, PVR INOX partnered with Miraj Entertainment Ltd to expand IMAX to smaller towns in India.
+In April 2024, PVR INOX partnered with Miraj Entertainment to expand IMAX to smaller towns in India.

 In May 2024, Devyani International and PVR INOX announced a partnership to operate food courts in shopping malls.